The Power of a Primary Color Pop

 There was a time when primary colors were seen as a design faux pas—something to be talked about in hushed tones among those with good taste.
 Homes awash in neutrals were the be-all and end-all of interiors, and color was relegated to children’s spaces, written off as too bright or too audacious for the home.
 But those days are a thing of the past as primary colors have found their way back into interiors, albeit with more pared-back approach.

 Think of it as Allison Bornstein’s “wrong shoe” method applied to interior design.
-Just as an unexpected shoe choice can elevate an entire outfit, a strategically placed primary color creates visual tension in a room and serves as a visual focal point.
-It’s about disrupting the expected, injecting a sense of playfulness, and sparking conversation.
+Just as an unexpected shoe choice can elevate an entire outfit, a strategically placed primary color creates necessary visual tension in a space.
+It’s about disrupting the expected, injecting some playfulness, and sparking conversation.

 Let’s delve deeper into the practicality of incorporating a primary color pop and see how designers put the principle into practice.